Skip to main content

 (c)

 Repeat part (b), except that now \(D=4\) (and \(\alpha^3\) is still a root of \(C_{\RS}\)).
-IS the solution unique?
+Is the solution unique?

 (d)